The importance of acoustics

 Acoustic absorption for reverberation control and duct insulation presented a challenge, given these materials are usually porous and prone to contamination, so an additional thin polyester lining was suggested to cover the porous duct insulation.

 Hospital-grade ceiling tile products were used in most areas for reverberation control.
-They couldn’t however be used in pressurised areas such as the negative pressure isolation rooms in the cystic fibrosis ward, because ceiling grids are difficult to seal completely.
-This is of course needed to maintain the required pressure.
+They couldn’t however be used in pressurised areas such as the negative pressure isolation rooms in the cystic fibrosis ward, because ceiling grids are difficult to seal completely (this is needed to maintain the required pressure).

-In addition, for those spaces such as operating theatres where a positive pressure is required, the voids and interstices of the absorption surface may be clogged by ingress of dust and grit particles, resulting in the loss of absorption values and creating a non-hygienic media.
+For spaces such as operating theatres, where a positive pressure is required, the voids and interstices of the absorption surface may be clogged by ingress of dust and grit particles, resulting in the loss of absorption values and creating a non-hygienic media.

 As a solution, Northrop suggested the addition of a thin layer of polythene sheet over the absorptive surface to maintain the hygiene and absorptive properties.

 Manly Hospital: Ensuring privacy and comfort for people who need it most